Tonsillectomy

 Tonsillectomy is a surgical procedure in which both palatine tonsils are fully removed from the back of the throat.
 The procedure is mainly performed for recurrent tonsillitis, throat infections and obstructive sleep apnea (OSA).
 For those with frequent throat infections, surgery results in 0.6 (95% confidence interval: 1.0 to 0.1) fewer sore throats in the following year, but there is no evidence of long term benefits.
-In children with OSA it results in improved quality of life.
+In children with OSA, it results in improved quality of life.

 While generally safe, complications may include bleeding, vomiting, dehydration, trouble eating, and trouble talking.
 Throat pain typically lasts about one to two weeks after surgery.
 Bleeding occurs in about 1% within the first day and another 2% after that.
-Death occurs as a result in between 1 out of 2,360 and 1 in 56,000 procedures.
+Between 1 in 2,360 and 1 in 56,000 procedures cause death.
 Tonsillectomy does not appear to affect long term immune function.

-Following the surgery ibuprofen and paracetamol (acetaminophen) may be used to treat postoperative pain.
+Following the surgery, ibuprofen and paracetamol (acetaminophen) may be used to treat postoperative pain.
 The surgery is often done using metal instruments or electrocautery.
-The adenoid may also be removed in which case it is known as an "adenotonsillectomy".
+The adenoid may also be removed or shaved down, in which case it is known as an "adenotonsillectomy".
 The partial removal of the tonsils is called a "tonsillotomy", which may be preferred in cases of OSA.

 The surgery has been described since at least as early as 50 AD by Celsus.
-In the United States, as of 2010, tonsillectomy is performed less frequently than in the 1970s although it remains the second most common outpatient surgical procedure in children.
+In the United States, as of 2010, tonsillectomy is performed less frequently than in the 1970s, although it remains the second-most common outpatient surgical procedure in children.
 The typical cost when done as an inpatient in the United States is US$4,400 as of 2013.
 There is some controversy as of 2019 as to when the surgery should be used.
 There are variations in the rates of tonsillectomy between and within countries.

 Medical uses

 Tonsillectomy is mainly undertaken for sleep apnea and recurrent or chronic tonsillitis.
 It is also carried out for peritonsillar abscess, periodic fever, aphthous stomatitis, pharyngitis and adenitis (PFAPA), guttate psoriasis, nasal airway obstruction, tonsil cancer and diphtheria carrier state.
 For children, tonsillectomy is usually combined with the removal of the adenoid.
 However, it is unclear whether the removal of the adenoid has any additional positive or negative effects for the treatment of recurrent sore throat.
+In cases of chronic tonsillitis in adults, there is strong evidence of increased quality of life, reduction of symptoms, and economic benefit.
+A randomised controlled trial of tonsillectomy versus medical treatment (antibiotics and pain killers) in adults with frequent tonsillitis found that tonsillectomy was more effective and cost effective.
+It resulted in fewer days with sore throat.